 Students are introduced to techniques of literary analysis through readings from Portugal and the Lusophone World as they continue to develop speaking, reading, and writing skills in Portuguese.

-General Education Category: Literature.
+General Education Category: Literature and Language (LL).
+In person, hybrid, online.

 Prerequisite: PORT 113 or equivalent, or consent of department chair.